dhellmann/pymotw-3/source/porting_notes.rst

 ===========

 Python 3 includes a number of new modules, providing features not present in Python 2.
+Some of the new modules covered in this text are

 :mod:`asyncio`
-  Asynchronous I/O, event loop, and other concurrency tools.
+  Asynchronous I/O, event loop, and other concurrency tools

+:mod:`concurrent.futures`
+  Managing Pools of Concurrent Tasks

+:mod:`ensurepip`
+  Install the Python Package Installer, pip

+:mod:`enum`
+  Defines enumeration type

+:mod:`ipaddress`
+  Classes for working with Internet Protocol (IP) addresses

+:mod:`selectors`
+  I/O Multiplexing Abstractions

+:mod:`statistics`
+  Statistical Calculations

+:mod:`venv`
+  Create isolated installation and execution contexts

 Renamed Modules
 ===============